Special Touch Disability Friendly Church Certification (DFC)

 The DFC program is designed to encourage, instruct, and empower churches in Disability Ministry.
 A church certified through this program will receive access to tools, information, and training designed to enhance and develop the Disability Ministry within their church.

-Special Touch Chapters are designed to be a community-based ministry.
-Special Touch Chapters minister, mentor, disciple and serve people impacted by disability.
-The purpose of a local Special Touch Chapter is to reach out to those with disabilities as well as their friends, families, and caregivers.
-This specifically includes those not connected with a Disability-Friendly Church or those hurt by a local church.
-Special Touch Chapters are intended to be the liaisons between the disability community and the local church.
-Special Touch meets many needs of people impacted by disability and whenever possible promotes their involvement with a supportive Disability-Friendly Church family.
+Special Touch Chapters reach out to those with disabilities in the community as well as their friends, families, and caregivers.
+As the liaison between the disability community and the local church, Special Touch Chapters meet the needs of people impacted by disability and connect them with a supportive Disability-Friendly Church family.

 Each Summer Get away is run by a local Coordinator who is under the direction of Special Touch Ministry.
-Special Touch Summer Get Away staff are mainly volunteers committed to serving for the entire five days (four nights) of this retreat and approved through an annual application process which includes criminal background check and reference screening.
+Special Touch Summer Get Away staff are mainly volunteers committed to serving for the entirety of this retreat and approved through an annual application process which includes a criminal background check and reference screenings.